 Looking for additional reading material for your planning your Iceland travel guide?
 Here are some popular Iceland books to check out.

 What to Pack for Traveling to Iceland

 As you likely gathered, Iceland does not have beach weather clothes.
 When traveling to Iceland, one of the best packing tips I can give to you in this travel guide is to dress in layers and having water-proof clothing.
-During the summer months, a light jacket, fleece, and sweaters will be good.
+During the summer months, a light jacket, fleece, and sweater will be good.

-During the fall, winter, and even spring you will want a heavier winter jacket.
+During the fall, winter, and even spring, you will want a heavier winter jacket.
 During our trip in April, I mainly wore jeans with leggings underneath.
 There were a couple of times I wished I had rain pants, specifically to walk behind a waterfall.

 If you are visiting during the winter, you should also have snow boots or waterproof hiking boots.
 I wore my Ugg snow boots that have served me well during winters in New York.
 Additionally, if you know you might be walking on ice, consider ice cleats.